simonw/llm/docs/help.md

   Documentation: https://llm.datasette.io/en/stable/usage.html

 Options:
-  -s, --system TEXT           System prompt to use
-  -m, --model TEXT            Model to use
+  -s, --system TEXT            System prompt to use -m, --model TEXT             Model to use
-  -t, --template TEXT         Template to use
+  -o, --option <TEXT TEXT>...  key/value options for the model -t, --template TEXT          Template to use
   -p, --param <TEXT TEXT>...
-Parameters for template --no-stream                 Do not stream output
-  -n, --no-log                Don't log to database -c, --continue              Continue the most recent conversation.
+Parameters for template --no-stream                  Do not stream output -n, --no-log                 Don't log to database -c, --continue               Continue the most recent conversation.
   --chat INTEGER               Continue the conversation with the given chat ID.
   --key TEXT                   API key to use
   --save TEXT                  Save prompt with this template name --help                       Show this message and exit.
 ```
 ### llm init-db --help
 ```